katoemba/connectorprotocol/README.md

 * ConnectorProtocol is a generic protocol specification to control a network based music player for Swift.
 The protocol abstracts a player specific implementation from a client implementation, which allows to have a single client that supports multiple player types.
-* MPDConnector is a full implementation of this protocol for the MPD protocol.
+* MPDConnector is a full implementation of this protocol for the MPD protocol: https://bitbucket.org/musicremote/mpdconnector/
-* These two libraries are the foundation of the Rigelian MPD client, for more info see http://www.rigelian.net
+* These two frameworks are the foundation of the Rigelian MPD client, for more info see http://www.rigelian.net

 ### What are the building blocks of this Protocol? ###